When the Bough Breaks poster

 The inciting incident occurs at 11 minutes when The Taylors meet Anna Walsh, a young, seemingly perfect surrogate candidate who appears warm, genuine, and ideal for carrying their child..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 24 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This indicates the protagonist's commitment to The Taylors sign the surrogacy contract with Anna and the embryo transfer is successful.
+This demonstrates the protagonist's commitment to The Taylors sign the surrogacy contract with Anna and the embryo transfer is successful.
 Anna is pregnant with their baby - they've committed to this journey together., moving from reaction to action.

 The Collapse moment at 73 minutes (75% through) represents the emotional nadir.
 Here, Anna murders her boyfriend Mike in cold blood when he tries to expose her lies.
 The "whiff of death" is literal - and the Taylors realize they're dealing with a killer who has complete control over their unborn child., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.